In more detail

 We became an independent charity in 1996, registered in Scotland as Charity Number SC 024632.
 We report annually to the Office of the Scottish Charity Regulator (OSCR) (the equivalent of the Charity Commission for England and Wales and with similar reporting and accounting requirements).
 There is not currently a requirement that we also register with the Charity Commission for England and Wales but do try to work within its requirements as well as those of OSCR.

 Trustees in their turn meet four times a year.
-Six Friends currently serve on our Executive Committee, these being appointed for up to two terms of three years.
-Financial administrative tasks are currently undertaken by staff in our office.
+Six Friends currently serve as trustees, these being appointed for up to two terms of three years.
+Financial administrative tasks are currently undertaken by staff.

 Sub groups